Give us a missed call on

 Also read: Exemption under GST – Know the list of GST exempted items

-GSTR-1 is a sales return statement to be filed by every eligible GST registered taxpayer.
-It has 13 sections (15 sections including parts) and contains complete details of sales and outward supplies of goods and services done by the business/taxpayer for the particular month or quarter.
+It is a sales return statement to be filed by every eligible GST registered taxpayer.
+It has 13 sections (including sub-sections/parts) and contains complete details of sales and outward supplies of goods and services done by the business/taxpayer for the particular month or quarter.

-With regular filing of GSTR-1 returns therefore businesses can stay transparent and compliant in their accounts and operate smoothly.
+With regular filing of this GST returns, businesses can stay transparent and compliant in their accounts and operate smoothly.

 GSTR 1 returns